-- To reset the stitch length to its standard setting, select the same stitch again or change the setting to the highlighted value. - Press (Reset key) to return the stitch width, stitch length to their default settings. - The settings can be saved so that they will always be specified each time the utility stitch is selected.
-For details, refer to "Saving stitch settings" (page 63). - indicates that the setting cannot be adjusted.
+- To reset the stitch length to its standard setting, select the same stitch again or change the setting to the highlighted value. - Press (a) (Reset key) to return the stitch width, stitch length, and upper thread tension to their default settings. - The settings can be saved so that they will always be specified each time the utility stitch is selected.
+For details, refer to "Saving stitch settings" (page 64). - indicates that the setting cannot be adjusted.